How to Spend 4 Days in Amsterdam: The Best Itinerary

 After breakfast (or just a quick stroll around the park), you have two museums to choose from for your next stop: the Amsterdam Museum or the Hermitage Museum.

-The Amsterdam Museum gives you an overview of the highs and lows of The Netherlands throughout time.
+The Amsterdam Museum gives you an overview of the highs and lows of the Netherlands throughout time.

 With a unique exhibition for each historical period, the Amsterdam Museum uses displays, videos, art, and artifacts to take you through the city’s storied history, which is really brought to life with the audio guide included in your ticket.